Jump to Navigation

 If your claim has been denied by your employer or its workers' comp insurer, the Pittsburgh workers' compensation lawyers of Dugan & Associates can file a claim petition on your behalf.
 We'll make a thorough investigation of the circumstances of your accident and your injuries in order to refute the basis of the denial of your claim.

 All initial consultations with Dugan & Associates are free to our clients, and we collect no fee unless we settle or win your case.
-For further information concerning how we can help you with you workers' compensation claim, contact a Pittsburgh claim lawyer at Dugan & Associates.
+For further information concerning how we can help you with your workers' compensation claim, contact a Pittsburgh claim lawyer at Dugan & Associates.